Journal Menu► ▼ Journal Menu

 Special Issue Information

-It is a great pleasure for me to accept the kind invitation of the International Journal of Molecular Sciences to serve as Guest Editor of a Special Issue on “Pharmacogenomics”.
+It is a great pleasure for me to accept the kind invitation to serve as Editor of an Special Issue on “Pharmacogenomics”.
 I think that this is a timely initiative which will be of interest to most medical disciplines.
 Cardiovascular disorders (25%–30%), cancer (20%–25%) and brain disorders (10%–15%) represent over 60%–70% of morbility and mortality in developed countries.
 Approximately 10%–20% of direct costs for disease management are attributed to pharmacological treatment, and, unfortunately, it is estimated that drug efficacy is restricted to 20%–30% of the cases treated with a particular drug in almost any medical specialty.
 Many different factors influence drug efficacy and safety, including the chemical properties of a drug, route of administration, disease stage, nutrition, compliance, drug–drug interactions, and pharmacogenomics.

 I would like to invite all of you, experts and beginners in the field of pharmacogeneomics, to contribute to this Special Issue with your ideas for accelerating the implementation of pharmacogenomic procedures in drug development and clinical practice.